-The London Youth Games are a stepping stone for many international and Olympic athletes including Dina Asher-Smith, Raheem Sterling, Alex Scott and Mo Farah.
-Mytime Active manage and coordinate over 40 different teams from a range of local clubs, schools and community groups within the borough of Bromley.
-We have over 60 volunteer team managers that recruit and train young people to compete in over 30 different sports - from athletics, football and squash to archery, fencing and sailing.
-Team Bromley compete against 32 other London Boroughs and the Games provide competitive opportunities for children and young people aged 7 to 18 with varying abilities.
+The London Youth Games are a stepping-stone for many international and Olympic athletes including Dina Asher-Smith, Raheem Sterling, Alex Scott and Mo Farah.
+Mytime Active manage and coordinate sports teams from a range of local clubs, schools and community groups within the borough of Bromley.
+Volunteer team managers recruit and train young people to compete in a lot of different sports.
+Team Bromley competes against 32 other London Boroughs and the Games provide competitive opportunities for children and young people aged 7 to 18 with varying abilities.

 “The competition is such an amazing arena for young people to raise their self-esteem in a challenging, competitive but ultimately fun environment.
 Our young people showed huge progress with their confidence and skills throughout the London Youth Games.”